dhdphuong27/playwright-lab/README.md

 #### 2:02AM 25/12/2025: Understanding Playwright Test Structure
 - Understand the full lifecycle: create → launch → context → page → close.
 - Use @BeforeClass, @BeforeMethod, @Test, @AfterMethod, @AfterClass correctly.
 (Only used @BeforeMethod, @Test and @AfterMethod)
 - Set up and tear down tests properly
+#### 11:13PM 25/12/2025:
+- Learn about keyword-driven framework and apply it to the project
+- Use @BeforeClass and @AfterClass
+- Selectors